UstadMobile/ZIM2Xapi/README.md

 # ZIM2Xapi

-This command-line tool helps you convert ZIM files into xAPI packages
+This command-line tool helps you convert ZIM files into xAPI packages.
+ZIM files can contain Wikipedia content, Khan Academy videos and/or exercises, and various others content types.

+xAPI packages are supported by many learning management systems.
+This tool is intended to facilitate using open educational resources in different learning management systems and/or other apps. xAPI packages generally work well in offline/limited connectivity use cases.

+This is a conversion tool developed by UstadMobile FZ-LLC.
+It is unofficial and is not endorsed by any content provider (e.g. Khan Academy, Wikipedia, or any other).
+The user is responsible to abide by the terms of all relevant licenses.

+For Wikipedia content: see [Wikipedia reusers rights and obligations](https://en.wikipedia.org/wiki/Wikipedia:Copyrights#Reusers'_rights_and_obligations).

+For Khan Academy content: see [Khan Academy's reuse terms](https://support.khanacademy.org/hc/en-us/articles/202262954-Can-I-use-Khan-Academy-s-videos-name-materials-links-in-my-project).

+For any other content: check the license provided by the author.

 ### Features